Pedestal Systems expand their footprint in both interior and exterior projects.

 - For a rooftop, it should have a slight slope and have decent rain water drainage.
 You can now put tables and chairs on an even tile or paver surface since the pedestals underneath, are adjusted to allow for the slope, taking away the rain water underneath, and creating a flat surface on top.
 The most important consideration is that you have a stable base or substrate.

-- A limitation to be considered (conversely a benefit of using LARGE FORMAT PAVERS) is that the use of smaller pavers negatively impacts the efficiencies in both installation time and budget (the quantity of pedestals required could increase five-fold, or more).
+- A limitation to be considered (and conversely; a benefit of using LARGE FORMAT PAVERS) is that the use of smaller pavers negatively impacts the efficiencies in both installation time and budget (the quantity of pedestals required could increase five-fold, or more).

 Why should you consider pedestals?